 Green Building Supply Located in Iowa.
 Excellent resource for low or No VOC products for a ‘green’ build.
 I’ve used them several times for our own build, including paints, sealers, and caulks/sealants.

 475 High Performance Building Supply Passive House-oriented building supplies, located in New York.
 We also used them for our WUFI analysis.
 Excellent resource for both products and ‘green’ building knowledge when questions come up during a build.

 Small Planet Supply For consumers, another great option besides 475 HPBS, for Passive House or Pretty Good House builds.
 Located in Washington state and western Canada.

 AFM Safecoat Low or No VOC paints and finishes.

-Passive House Accelerator Website filled with useful information for everything Passive House.
+Passive House Accelerator Useful information for everything Passive House.

 GO Logic Design/Build firm focused on Passive House projects, located in Maine.
 Lots of useful info, and their projects are always interesting.

 Hammer and Hand Passive House builder in the Seattle/Portland area.
 Lots of useful info and fantastic videos — indispensable for DIYers tackling a Passive House-level new build.
 We couldn’t have built our house without their videos and their Best Practices Manual.

 Living Building Challenge Holistic approach to building; encompassing on-site construction issues apart from overall energy demand.
 Another option, along with LEED and Passive House, for ‘green’ building certification.